sejori/bun-react-ssr/README.md

 `src` contains `client`, `server` and `_common` directories:
 - `client` holds all react components, static assets and client-side entrypoint files.
-- `server` holds all server middleware, handlers, utilities and main entrypoint with routes.
+- `server` holds all server middleware, handlers, utils and main file with routes.
 - `_common` holds shared data models.

 The project utilises domain-driven-design architecture for clean organisation and scalability.